 Put simply, no. We prefer the CDs in stacks on spindles for a few reasons.
 First, it helps speed the loading of our robot jukeboxes.
 When we only have to grab the next disc off the well-kept pile, loading and unloading the jukeboxes goes quickly.
 Secondly, we can't expect us to keep track of each CD and put it back in it's respective case, as it's too time consuming.
 Also, as we process CDs, we'll pull particularly stubborn CDs out for special attention, meaning the CD's will not be in the same order as you submit them.

-If you'd like to self-ship your CD collection to our offices, you'll need to pack your CD collection for submission to us.
+If you'd like to ship your CD collection to our offices (and not order one of our Simple Shipper Packages), you'll need to pack your CD collection for submission to us.
 This means taking your entire CD collection out of their jewel-cases, and stacking them in plastic 1-gallon bags (preferably freezer bags as they are more durable).
 You can fit about 100 CD's per bag.
 Squeeze the excess air and close each bag, then stack them in a box or bag for shipment.

 Because both AAC and WMA format files are used for both protected and unprotected music, I recommend not using either format!
 MP3 files cannot be protected and you will never lose the ability to exercise your fair-use rights.
 MP3 technology became patent-free in the United States on April 16, 2017.
 THis ensures decades of support from nearly every audio player!
 Virtually every portable player ever made plays MP3 files - thus the term MP3 Player even for players that are not playing MP3 files - because even the iPod will play MP3.